Why Gift Shops Work (and What That Has To Do With Selling Your Books)

 Think about it…

 You wander around the vast rooms, the wonderful gardens, the grand scenes, picking up here and there a fascinating piece of information, an inspiring story or a glimpse of something mysterious and romantic, and then, on your way out, you are presented with an array of tastefully presented merchandise.
 Of course, in a state of heightened interest, you are inclined to justify buying something.
-And people do - they spend far more money at those gift shops than they probably planned to spend before they came in.
+And people do - they spend far more money in those gift shops than they probably planned to spend before they came in.

 What do you think would happen if those gifts were placed in every room, along every corridor, throughout the gardens, each with a vocal salesperson advocating as loudly as possible that you make a purchase?
 After a short while, you would probably ‘tune out’ their voices; after a little longer, you would grow weary at trying to see beyond them to the things you came to look at in the first place; and soon, tired and frustrated, you would most likely turn around and go elsewhere - probably without having bought anything.